Inventages Venture Capital Investment

 Venture Round in 2010

-CMP Therapeutics, Ltd. is a biopharmaceutical company based in Bicester, United Kingdom, specializing in the development of chitin microparticles for targeting macrophages and dendritic cells in the nasal and respiratory tract.
-Founded in 2004, the company focuses on creating a nasal spray designed to treat allergic rhinitis and enhance natural resistance to influenza and other respiratory pathogens.
-Additionally, CMP Therapeutics' chitin microparticles serve as an adjuvant in nasal vaccines, providing a means for patients to prevent and treat allergy-related conditions, asthma, and other infectious diseases through intranasal delivery systems or functional foods.
+CMP Therapeutics is a biopharmaceutical company based in Bicester, United Kingdom, founded in 2004.
+The company specializes in developing chitin microparticles (CMP) designed to target macrophages and dendritic cells within the nasal and respiratory tracts.
+Their primary product is a CMP nasal spray aimed at treating allergic rhinitis and enhancing natural resistance to influenza and other respiratory pathogens.
+Additionally, CMP Therapeutics explores the use of CMP as an adjuvant in nasal vaccines, broadening its potential applications in preventive healthcare.

 Tanfield Direct